armoniax/amax.cdt/docs/06_how-to-guides/01_compile/02_how-to-configure-cmake.md

 ### Automatic generation of CMake configuration

 To compile an EOSIO smart contract with CMake, you'll need a CMake file.
-To use the new `eosio-init` tool to generate the directory structure stub .hpp/.cpp files and the cmake configuration files follow these steps:
+To use the new `amax-init` tool to generate the directory structure stub .hpp/.cpp files and the cmake configuration files follow these steps:

 1. cd ~
-2. eosio-init --path=. --project=test_contract
+2. amax-init --path=. --project=test_contract
 3. cd test_contract
 4. cd build
 5. cmake ..